srivijju/Expression-Tracker/README.md

 Facial Expression Tracker for Dyslexic Kids
 Project Overview
-This project is an innovative tool that integrates facial expression analysis into educational games for dyslexic children.
-It captures real-time facial data and gameplay interactions, processes this data through a Vision Transformer (ViT) model for emotion recognition, and stores the analysis in a MongoDB database.
-The results are displayed on an admin dashboard for therapists or caregivers to assess and improve the child’s learning experience.
+This project is an advanced tool designed to integrate facial expression analysis into educational games tailored for dyslexic children.
+It leverages real-time facial data and gameplay interactions, processes this information using a Vision Transformer (ViT) model for emotion recognition, and organizes the analysis in a MongoDB database.
+The results are accessible via an admin dashboard, enabling therapists and caregivers to enhance the child's learning experience effectively.

 Features
-Role-Based Login:
+Role-Based Login
-Admin: Access the dashboard for session-wise analysis.
-Kid: Play the educational game with background image capture for analysis.
+Admin: Access session-wise emotional analysis and insights through a dashboard.
+Kid: Engage in educational gameplay with automated background image capture for analysis.

-Image Capture:
+Image Capture
-Automatic screenshots and webcam images captured during gameplay.
+Automatic screenshots and webcam captures are taken during gameplay for detailed analysis.

-Emotion Recognition:
+Emotion Recognition
-Analyzes facial expressions using a ViT-based deep learning model hosted on Hugging Face.
+Real-time analysis of facial expressions using a ViT-based deep learning model hosted on Hugging Face.

-Session Management:
+Session Management
-Session-wise organization of data for each game.
+Session-wise data organization to track and analyze each game individually.

-Data Storage:
+Data Storage
-Images and analysis results are stored locally and in a MongoDB database.
+Images and analytical results are stored locally and in a MongoDB database for scalability and accessibility.

-Admin Dashboard:
+Admin Dashboard
-View emotional insights, session histories, and overall analysis trends.
+A React-powered interface displaying emotional insights, session histories, and overall trends for better decision-making.
 Tech Stack
-Frontend:
+Frontend
+React.js: For building dynamic user interfaces.
+React Router: Enables role-based navigation and routing.
-React.js: Dynamic user interfaces.
-React Router: Role-based routing for navigation.
-Axios: API communication.
+Axios: Simplifies API communication.

-Backend:
-Node.js: Server-side logic.
-Express.js: RESTful API development.
-Multer: File handling for image uploads.

-Database:
+Backend
+Node.js: Handles server-side logic.
+Express.js: Develops RESTful APIs for seamless data transfer.
+Multer: Manages file uploads, particularly images.
+Database
-MongoDB: Stores user profiles, session data, and analysis results.
+MongoDB: Stores user profiles, session details, and analysis results efficiently.

-AI Model:
+AI Model
-Vision Transformer (ViT): Facial expression recognition using a pre-trained model hosted on Hugging Face.
+Vision Transformer (ViT): A pre-trained model hosted on Hugging Face for advanced facial expression recognition.

-Future Enhancements
-Real-time notifications for therapists during gameplay.
-Adaptive gameplay levels based on live emotional feedback.
-Integration with additional deep learning models for richer insights.